 - FEED MORE ON THE WORD OF GOD

-The word of God is more powerful than high tension high.
+The word of God is more powerful than transmission cable.
 With it, you can conquer any bad habit or addiction.
 I love to quote what Jesus said to the devil “man shall not live by bread alone but by every word that proceeds from the mouth of God (Mathew 4:4); And this one from apostle Paul: “food is for the stomach and the stomach for food…but God will put an end to both (1 Corinthians 6:13)” There are numerous words of God to help you conquer gluttony.
 Find the one that works for you and feed on it daily.